 By following the natural remedies you can easily get rid of those itchy bumps and rashes.

-Overexposure to UV rays can cause skin burn and skin cancer.
+Overexposure to UV rays can cause skin burns and skin cancer.
 So, using tanning lotion can be a good alternative to tanning beds.